This page gives you an overview of how to manage apps in the dashboard.

 Save your changes by clicking Save in the footer.

 You can deactivate the app by clicking the DEACTIVATE button on the top of the right corner of the app details page.

 Once you have created the app, a token will be generated.
 You will need to provide this token to your script.
 To ensure integrity and security, tokens are only displayed once, so you need to copy the code and save it in a different location.
 If you need to ensure total security and cannot save the token, you can create a new one for the same service through the Create Token option in the app information card.
 Tokens can also be deleted in the same place using the trash can icon or using the delete option in the footer.

 Webhooks allow you to set up integrations which subscribe to events.
 They can then be used to send payloads about activities in Saleor from your platform to other services.
 Your designated URL will then get the payloads you choose to send from Saleor.

-The main webhook page has a standard list with options to edit and delete existing webhooks.
-You can also create a new webhook by clicking the Create Webhook button above the list on the right.
-To create a webhook you first need to activate your app.
+Once the app has been created, you can create a new webhook by clicking the Create Webhook button in the Webhooks section of the app details page.
+To create a webhook, you first need to activate your app.

 Assign the name of your webhook.